HfMT-ZM4/drawsocket.github.io/api.md

 ## __clear__ and __remove__
 {: class="api_key"}

-The `clear` and `remove` keys have similar, but slightly different behaviours.
+The `clear` and `remove` keys have similar, but slightly different behaviors.

 * `remove`: removes the objects matching each of the `ids` set in the `val` field.
 * `clear`: removes the *children* of the object, or key type, specified in the `val` field.